Get started with Avail’s explorers

 Any of these accounts that you connect can be used to sign transactions on the network.
 Which is something we will cover in the next section.

-Using the explorer to interact with the network
+Using the explorers to interact with the network

 Wrt interacting with the network, the AvailApps